 The original version of the following article was published in the November 2013 issue of Monitoring Times Magazine.
-Since applications are constantly being developed, I plan to update this posting regularily.
+Since applications are constantly being developed, I update this posting regularly.
 Indeed, I have already added many apps since this article was first published in print.
 If you would like to suggest an app that I have not considered, please comment!

 Amateur and SWL Apps for iOS and Android

 Advances in technology have always gone hand-in-hand with our radio hobby-–indeed, in many cases, those advances originated with our hobby.
 Because of this, it should comes as no surprise that in a world where we are rapidly replacing home computing with mobile computing, radio hobbies are “app-ly” supported in the the mobile realm.

 Although it’s beyond the scope of this article to include a comprehensive list of all radio-hobbyist-themed apps for the iOS and Android, nor will it include proprietary apps (those which compliment a particular radio or accessory), I offer here an overview of select apps that I myself have used and reviewed––with, of course, a focus on those I’ve found especially useful as a radio hobbyist.

 In the list below I have linked to both the iTunes and Google Play stores, when applicable.
 I’ve also noted pricing for each app, but please understand that application developers can change pricing without notice.

 If you’re an amateur radio operator, you’re in luck when it comes to apps.
 There are a multitude out there, and most are either free or very inexpensive.
 Below, I’ve categorized these by major function, beginning with those apps that help you get your ham radio license in the first place.